Unique standing clock in Georgian style - antique

 Description

-High-quality clock with Georgian timepieces, featuring an enameled dial inscribed with JAS Butler, Bolton, with an auxiliary seconds dial, lunar calendar, painted pastoral landscape with a figure, fruits, spandrel, and moon phase, 8-day movement with an anchor escapement, bell striking, case with a swan-neck pediment, brass finials, flanked by fluted columns, the cabinet has flame mahogany doors, flanked by fluted quarter columns, all standing on original ogee feet.
+High-quality clock with Georgian timepieces, featuring an enamel dial inscribed with JAS Butler, Bolton, with an auxiliary seconds dial, lunar calendar, painted pastoral landscape with a figure, fruits, and spandrel, and moon phase, 8-day movement with an anchor escapement, bell striking, case with a swan-neck pediment, brass finials, flanked by fluted columns, the cabinet has flame mahogany doors, flanked by fluted quarter columns, all standing on original ogee feet.
 This magnificent grandfather clock retains its original finish, color, and patina.
 The movement has been cleaned and serviced by a horologist and is guaranteed for 12 months (UK mainland).

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-This period is associated with Napoleon’s reign, which introduced significant influences from Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon's reign.
+This period features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details